 Do you, or your IT administrator, have sudo (system administrator) access to the VM environment?
 This is necessary for installation.

 Tulip does not need any separate databases to be installed, these will be managed as part of the Tulip Platform.

 A screenshare (ex: TeamViewer) is necessary so we can guide your IT administrator through the installation process.
 Sudo access is required.

 Often times there are different storage options available for the VM.
 We recommend understanding the Storage Area Network solution in place at your company and having the appropriate EFS/iSCSI/block store available.
 This way the data storage is defined, ideally with redundant storage included.

 Once all of this has been defined, Tulip will provide a script that requires sudo access in order to enable modules within the kernel.
 Other programs such as firewalld, iptables, dnsmasq e.g. may need to be modified, or disabled.

 Key Steps of Tulip On-Premise Virtual Machine Install

-After installation, Tulip will guide you through setup of Tulip components including Gateways, Connector Hosts and Tulip players.
+After installation, Tulip will guide you through setup of Tulip components including Edge Devices, Connector Hosts and Tulip players.